martinmoene/variant-lite/README.md

 In a nutshell
 -------------
 **variant lite** is a single-file header-only library to represent a type-safe union.
 The library aims to provide a [C++17-like variant](http://en.cppreference.com/w/cpp/utility/variant) for use with C++98 and later.
+If available, std::variant is used.

 **Features and properties of variant lite** are ease of installation (single header), freedom of dependencies other than the standard library and control over object alignment (if needed).  *variant lite* shares the approach to in-place tags with [any-lite](https://github.com/martinmoene/any-lite) and with [optional-lite](https://github.com/martinmoene/optional-lite) and these libraries can be used together.